gohugoio/hugo/content/en/contribute/documentation.md

 Please link to the [glossary of terms] when necessary, and use the terms consistently throughout the documentation.
 Of special note:

 - The term "front matter" is two words unless you are referring to the configuration key
+- The term "standalone" is one word, not hyphenated
 - Use the word "map" instead of "dictionary"
 - Use the word "flag" instead of "option" when referring to a command line flag
+- Capitalize the word "Markdown"
+- Hyphenate the term "open-source" when used an adjective.

 #### Page titles and headings

 Please follow these guidelines for page titles and headings:

 - Use sentence-style capitalization
-- Avoid markdown in headings and page titles
+- Avoid formatted strings in headings and page titles
 - Shorter is better

 #### Use active voice with present tense